Fail-Fast-V0/Voron-Mods/README.md

 ### 3) Assemble mini afterburner as usual except omit the original mid body and idler lever.

-NOTES
+## NOTES
 * Design is currently in pre-alpha
-* two STLs one with typical tolerances and a second one with loose tolerances for printers that tend to overextrude a little
+* two STLs are available.
+One with typical voron tolerances and a second one with looser tolerances for printers that tend to overextrude a little